-- 1. Locate the vFlash media slot on the iDRAC Ports card. - To remove the installed SD vFlash card, push inward on the card to release it, and pull the card from the card slot.
+- 1. Locate the SD vFlash card slot on the system. - 2.
+To remove the installed SD vFlash card, push inward on the card to release it, and pull the card from the card slot.

-Figure 36.
-Replacing the SD vFlash Card
+Figure 48.
+Removing and Installing the SD vFlash Card

-- 1. SD vFlash card - 2.
-SD vFlash card slot - 3.
-To install the SD vFlash card, with the label side facing up, insert the contact-pin end of the SD card into the card slot on the module. - NOTE: The slot is keyed to ensure correct insertion of the card. - 4.
-Press inward on the card to lock it into the slot.
+- 1. SD vFlash card

+- 2. SD vFlash card slot

+- 3. To install the SD vFlash card, hold the card with the label side facing up and insert the contact-pin end of the card into the SD vFlash card slot.

+NOTE: The slot is keyed to ensure correct insertion of the card.

+4. Press inward on the SD vFlash card to lock it into the slot.